 Every cook needs a good knife.
 It's the one thing you can't do without in the kitchen.
 If you can only have one good knife, a chef's knife is what you want.
-A chef's knife has a blade between 8- and 10-inches long and is the most suitable for the greatest variety of tasks.
-A high quality chef's knife will cost you around a hundred dollars, but if properly taken care of it will last a lifetime.
+The chef knife is the workhorse of the kitchen and your most essential cooking tool.
+A chef's knife typically has a blade between 8- and 10-inches long and is the most suitable for the greatest variety of tasks.
+A high quality chef's knife will run you between $100 and $200 (or considerably more!), but if properly taken care of it will last a lifetime.

 Global is a Japanese knife company that produces some very beautiful, yet functional knives.
 A favorite with professional chefs, the blades are extremely sharp and perfectly balanced.
 They are made from cromova 18 stainless steel, which holds its edge longer than other steels.
 The knives are also very lightweight, which reduces hand fatigue.
 The handles are a metal extension of the blade with dimples for a non-slip grip.

 Wusthof is a very reputable German company that has been making knives for a very long time.
 Their knives are thick and heavy in the German style and will stand up to the most brutal punishment in the kitchen.
 The blades are high carbon stainless-steel which sharpen easily.
 This is another traditional favorite of professional chefs.

 All New West knives are beautiful, hand-crafted knives with elegant wooden handles.
 I really love their Fusionwood 2.0 line made with powder metal super steel CPM S35VN combined with the revolutionary plunge ground, tapered tang blade - modern metallurgy meets old world craftsmanship.
 The metal blade technology creates a carbide rich, super fine grain structure with performance characteristics much greater than traditionally wrought steels.